Stay up to date with notifications from The Independent

 “The idea that we would sentence people to house arrest and tell them to spend four hours a day wearing a VR headset training as a plumber, that strikes me as ridiculous,” he says.
 “It’s displacing people with technology.
 If you want people to train as plumbers, you should send them to plumbing courses where they’ll meet people rather than just sitting in their own homes.
 It’s edging towards solitary confinement in the community.”

-However, there are ways in which he believes AI could be useful – particularly when it comes to helping offenders understand their own decision-making.
+However, there are ways in which he believes AI could be useful – particularly when it comes to helping offenders understand their own decision making.
 In some uses, VR headsets show an individual with a history of burglary convictions, for example, a street where they can look at houses.

 “If they see an open window, they can walk towards it.
 Something will flash up on the screen that says, ‘Could you have done something differently here?’
 It’s to interrupt their thought process.”
-Nellis used similar techniques with flipcharts when working in the probation services.
+Nellis used similar techniques with flipcharts when working in probation services.

-The obvious thing is, this type of technology is a lot more expensive than flipcharts.
+The obvious thing is that this type of technology is a lot more expensive than flipcharts.
 “VR tends to require very intensive data,” he says.
 “And the more data you generate, the more software you need to manage that data.
 And that is one that gets forgotten with the rubric of AI.”

 Wind down for the day